KathyReid/datta-vic-2017/transcript.md

 So the key theme that I'm drawing out here is that our user interfaces need to change and adapt to the *context* that we're existing in.
 If we're on a crowded, noisy train, we don't want to use a voice interface - because it's really difficult to do so - it's frustrating - and that means friction - the arch enemy of user interface design.

+A researcher called HABER had a well thought through way of categorising these contexts;

+* intimate space
+* personal space
+* social space
+* public space

+User interfaces need to know which ocntext they're operating in.

+SLIDE: If I have time on HABER's levels of context

 ## Ubiquitous computing

 SLIDE: LIFX - technology is all around us